aroesler-privat/historical-project_address/README.md

 # Run it

 Obviously you need a compatible version of Windows to run this great address manager.
 In this case, the limit is probably a version that can handle 16-bit.
 It still worked in Windows 7 :-).
 However, Windows 3.1x is the most recommended version for an appropriate retro feeling.
+- install Windows 3.1x as described [here](doc/INSTALL-win31.md)
+- download both files from [/bin](bin/) to your PC
+- start ADRESSE.EXE from File Manager
+- create a new database

+There are a few hiccups you should know about: I never implemented database encryption.
+Printing works, but somehow not really.
+And the search is still just behind the usability standards of 1996 :-).

+# Compile the source code

+To compile the source code you need Borland C++ 4.5.
+I have built the dialogs in the [Resource Workshop](screenshots/bc45_dialogs.jpg).
+The project file ([address.ide](src/ADRESSE.IDE)) must be opened in the IDE (graphical user interface of the compiler).
+The source code cannot be compiled in Win32.
+Please make sure to [set the directories](screenshots/bc45_directories.jpg) according to your setup.